nextauthjs/next-auth/www/docs/options/basic-options.md

 How frequently the session expiry should be updated in the database.

-This option effectively throttles database writes for sessions, which can improve performance and reduce costs.
+It effectively throttles database writes for sessions, which can improve performance and reduce costs.

 It should always be less than `sessionMaxAge`.